BitMEX/api-connectors/clients/android/docs/PositionApi.md

 Choose leverage for a position.

-On Speculative (DPE-Enabled) contracts, users can choose an isolated leverage.
+Users can choose an isolated leverage.
 This will automatically enable isolated margin.

 ### Example
 ```java